Bollo7/GAN_project/README.md

 # GAN_project

-### Bachelor Thesis project dedicated to fine-tuning of learning rates for two GAN variations - DCGAN and WGAN
+### Bachelor Thesis project dedicated to optimal hyperparameter search for two GAN variations - DCGAN and WGAN

-Both networks are adapted to CIFAR-10 dataset and built in PyTorch.
+Both networks are adapted to CIFAR-10 dataset and built using PyTorch framework.
 Requirements file will be uploaded soon.
-Even though search space is limited, it is possible to extend it in future work.
-Additionally, both networks are evaluated with FID after each epoch.
+This project also features automatic FID evaluation after each epoch.
+All logs, results and generated images for particular choice of network and hyperparameters are stored in separate folders.
+After training, it is possible to aggregate results, visualizee training process, as well as summarize performance of GANs by using *eval.ipynb* notebook.

 <details>
 <summary>### Full parseable arguments list for hypsearch.py</summary>